vrk-kpa/xroad-catalog/README.md

 * Once it is merged and pushed to master, you can and should deploy immediately

 ## Tools
 Running the X-Road Catalog software requires Linux (Ubuntu or RHEL).
-As a development environment,  only Ubuntu (>=16.04, 18.04 recommended) is currently supported.
-It should be possible to use some other Linux distribution for development, but the instructions and helper scripts assume Ubuntu.
-If you are using some other operating system (e.g. Windows or macOS), the easiest option is to first install Ubuntu 18.04 into a virtual machine.
+As a development environment,  only RHEL (>=7 recommended) is currently supported.
+If you are using some other operating system (e.g. Windows or macOS), the easiest option is to first install Ubuntu 18.04 or RHEL 7.0 into a virtual machine.

 *Required for building*